Skip to main content

 Physical activity is a potent modulator of endocrine function.
 However, the type and intensity of exercise must be carefully considered during a period of hormonal recalibration.
 Overtraining can exacerbate stress responses and hinder recovery.

-Resistance training, particularly compound movements that engage large muscle groups, can stimulate the release of and support healthy testosterone levels.
+Resistance training, particularly compound movements that engage large muscle groups, can stimulate the release of growth hormone and support healthy testosterone levels.
 Aim for 2-3 sessions per week, allowing for adequate recovery between workouts.
 Focus on proper form and progressive overload.

 Moderate aerobic activity, such as brisk walking, cycling, or swimming, contributes to cardiovascular health and stress reduction without placing undue strain on the endocrine system.
 These activities can also improve sleep quality, which is intrinsically linked to hormonal regulation.